khaos77/khaos77/README.md

 </div>

 ##
 Hello, I'm Khaos!
 Currently a beginner, taking tiny baby steps in studying Python.

 :black_heart: I chose this name as a representation of my current state of chaos while seeking my true self and path in this chaotic world.
-It also reflects my deep appreciation for chaos theory.
+It also reflects my deep appreciation for mathematical chaos theory.

 👩🏻‍💻👨‍🎓Studying Computer Engineering at IFPB Campus in Campina Grande.